In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 What is a Bootstrapping

-Bootstrapping is a technique of initializing or loading our Angular application.
+Bootstrapping is the process of initializing or loading our Angular application.

 Web apps need a starting point.
 Index.html